 When you look at the statistics, businesses are heavily investing in cloud technologies.
 In fact, just looking at the cloud computing market in 2020, it is set to exceed $330 billion in spending.
-One of the largest market segments that make up cloud investment is Software-as-a-Service (SaaS) offerings which will continue to grow to $116 billion this year and surpass $150 billion by 2022.
+One of the largest market segments that make up cloud investment is Software-as-a-Service (SaaS) offerings.
+It is projected to reach $116 billion this year and is expected to exceed $150 billion by 2022.

 The Benefits of Cloud-to-Cloud Backups